 Kraków is one of the treasures of Europe, an unspoilt cityscape of the highest architectural importance.
 Famed for its royal castle, university, great churches and art collections, it was for centuries Poland’s capital, at a time when the country was one of the major kingdoms of Europe.
 After the dismemberment of Poland at the end of the eighteenth century, the city was subsumed within the Austrian Habsburg Empire and reduced to provincial impotence.

-London to Wrocław.
-Fly at c.
-10.00am from London Heathrow to Kraków (British Airways).
-Drive to Wrocław and settle in at the hotel before an introductory lecture and dinner.
-First of four nights in Wrocław.
+London to Kraków.
+Fly in the late afternoon from London Heathrow to Kraków (British Airways), arriving in the evening.
+First of three nights in Kraków.

 Wrocław.
-Slav by origin, for centuries Wrocław was predominently German (Breslau).
+Slav by origin, for centuries Wrocław was predominantly German (Breslau).
 The main square is dominated by the elaborate Gothic town hall and lined by a colourful assortment of Renaissance and Baroque mansions.
 In the academic quarter, and inside the 171m-long Collegium Maximum, the Aula Leopoldina is an ornate Baroque hall with illusionistic ceiling frescoes.
 Cross the Piaskowy Bridge to Cathedral Island.
-Among the highlights of the National Museum are Matejko’s Vows of King Jan Kazimierz Waza and an important collection of mediaeval sculpture.
+Among the highlights of the National Museum are Matejko’s The Vows of Jan Kazimierz and an important collection of medieval sculpture.
 Overnight Wrocław.

-Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 2 lunches and 5 dinners with wine; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer and a Polish national guide.
+Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 3 lunches and 5 dinners with wine, water and coffee; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer, tour manager and a Polish national guide.

 There is quite a lot of walking, much of it on roughly paved streets.
 There are long drives on four of the days.
 Average distance by coach per day: 109 miles.